 Come join our team!
 See positions available under the Employee Info tab!!

-The Nova Scotia Firefighters School is a not for profit organization that has been training the volunteer fire service for over forty years.
+The Nova Scotia Firefighters School is a not for profit organization that has been training the volunteer fire service for over fifty years.
 After decades of experience in fire service training, and at the request of industry, the Nova Scotia Firefighters School decided to fill the need for home grown, world class pre-service training.